U.S. Department of Transportation

 +++Modified or New Conceptual Access Justification Report (AJR)

-+++Modifications or New proposals proposed by the shortlisted teams
++++Modifications or New proposals proposed by the shortlisted teams (if applicable)

-23 USC 111
+REQUIRED 23 USC 111

 Modified or New Conceptual AJR - see the policy on FHWA Missouri website

-23 CFR 625 FHWA Policy and Procedures for New or Revised Interstate Access Approval in Missouri
+Policy and Procedures for Interstate System Access

 Will follow the process outlined in the AJR Guide and the general steps outlined in the FHWA Missouri website to provide the best results and FHWA Division responses on AJR proposals.
+Will submit modified AJRs 10 days prior to expected approval.
+Allow additional time if HQ review is needed.
+Will provide concurrence of acceptability, or provide comments within 10 days of receipt of the AJR.

 Proposal Evaluation Process PoDI SELECTED FHWA will observe and provide assistance.
 Will schedule the meetings and provide dates/times to FHWA.
 Will be available on an as-needed basis.